 You don’t have to stop mid presentation to re-record if something happens.
 If something needs to be rerecorded, simply pause for about five seconds, don’t say anything and continue.
 You can use the wave forms in the Mediasite editor to determine where you stopped speaking and cut it out of the entire video – piece of cake!
 [Read: How to Edit Your Mediasite Videos Like a Pro]

-If you want to learn more about how you can create professional-looking videos without the studio, watch this webinar.
+If you want to learn more about how you can create professional-looking videos without the studio, register below.